veeso/tui-realm/docs/en/get-started.md

 ### Model

 The model is a struct which is totally defined by the developer implementing a tui-realm application.
 Its purpose is basically to update its states, perform some actions or update the view, after the components return messages.
-This is done thankfully to the **Update routine**, which is defined in the **Update** trait.
+This is done through the **Update routine**, which is defined in the **Update** trait.
 We'll soon see this in details, when we'll talk about the *application*, but for now, what we need to know, is what the update routine does:

 first of all your *model* must implement the **Update** trait: